axivo/opencore/INSTALL.md

             └── Tools
 ```

-Please note the `AppleMCEReporterDisabler` kext will be installed only if you have dual processors installed in your Mac.
+Please note the `AppleMCEReporterDisabler` kext will be installed only if you have dual processors in your Mac.

 ## Preference List Configuration File